cdrage/composefiles/README.md

 #### Configuration

+Notes for configuring:
+use /var/lib/transmission-daemon/downloads for the dir in sonarr and radarr (prob with radarr not detecting that something is "downloaded")
+DONT RENAME (bug in radarr not renaming movies and removing the older folder)

 Your files will be located under ./media folder in the current directory.
 Same with the plex configuration data.